sjmikler/playsound3/README.md

         block: If True, the function will block execution until the sound finishes playing.
                If False, sound will play in a background thread.
         backend: Name of the audio backend to use.
 Use None for automatic selection.
+        daemon: If True, and `block` is True, the background thread will be a daemon thread.
+                This means that the thread will stay alive even after the main program exits.

+    Returns:
+        If `block` is True, the function will return None after the sound finishes playing.
+        If `block` is False, the function will return the background thread object.

     """
     ...
 ```